 If you wish to use a camera you would need one with a decent macro lens to avoid distortion at a short distance, plus a tripod or a makeshift stand.
 I've tried it, and it creates more problems than it solves, I've lost a lot of time post-processing images and having to do same photos several times.
 It's hard to consistently get reliable images.

 Flatbed scanner is more practical by comparison.
 But in the end, you really want ADF scanner.

-RE: AMC and ubuntu in 2014 - Added by Roberto González about 8 years ago
+RE: AMC and ubuntu in 2014 - Added by Roberto González over 8 years ago

 I agree with you, I think scanning with mobile phone would be impractical with AMC's current OMR engine.
 But it's not an intrinsically unreachable development-stage for AMC, I think.

 - ZipGrade (www.zipgrade.com/): Android/iOS app for grading multiple choice tests with you phone camera.
 Although not finished yet (it's still under active development), it's functional for some limited formats.

 - GradeCam(www.gradecam.org): software for graing tests with your laptop's webcam (or with a document camera).
 It has a very powreful OMR engine, supporting 3D deformation of the answer sheet (http://www.youtube.com/watch?v=QTIzV78nsNw&feature=c4-overview&list=UU_bZ1W-b7quSSsBdpjYKucA).

 The real problem here is the complexity of developing such an OMR engine, although it's not about technical limitations: a single developer will never reach such a target, a lot of help is needed.